pingcap/docs/data-migration/migrate-sharding-mysql-tidb-less-tb.md

 If you want to migrate sharding tables with a total of more than 1 TiB of data, it will take a long time by using DM.
 It is recommended that you follow the operation introduced in [Import and Merge Large MySQL Sharding Schemas and Sharding Tables to TiDB (Greater Than 1 TiB)](/migrate-sharding-mysql-tidb-above-tb.md) to migrate data greater than 1 TiB.

-## Migration Scenarios

-This article takes a simple scenario as an example.
+This document takes a simple scenario as an example.
 The sharding tables of the two data source MySQL instances in the example are migrated to the downstream TiDB cluster.
 The diagram is shown as follows.

 ![Use DM to Migrate sharding Tables](/media/migrate-shard-tables-within-1tb-en.png)